EmperorCookie/acc-discord-server-manager/README.md

 # How to use
 Use the Discord `/` command context menu as guidance on how to use the bot.

+# Licensing
+There is currently no license.
+The plan is to provide a free for non-commercial use license.
+If your usage of this software is in any way connected to something that makes money, contact me for licensing options, I'm very reasonable.

 # Feature wishlist
 The following features are in the order they will be implemented in.
 New features may creep into this list and perturb the order without notice.